angular/components/guides/creating-a-custom-form-field-control.md

 ```

 We also get all the features that come with `<mat-form-field>` such as floating placeholder,
-prefix, suffix, hints, and errors (if we've given the form field an `NgControl` and correctly report
+prefix, suffix, hints, and errors (if we've given the form field an `NgControl` or `ngField`
-the error state).
+and correctly report the error state).

 ```html
 <mat-form-field>